VonHeikemen/lsp-zero.nvim/README.md

 Last step is to install [mason.nvim](https://github.com/williamboman/mason.nvim) and [mason-lspconfig](https://github.com/williamboman/mason-lspconfig.nvim).

+## Global command

+* `LspZeroSetupServers`: It takes a space separated list of servers and configures them.
+It calls the function `.use()` under the hood.
+If the `bang` is provided the root dir of the language server will be the same as neovim.
+It is recommended that you use only if you decide to handle server setup manually.

 ## You might not need lsp-zero

 Really.
 There is a good chance the only thing you want is the automatic setup of LSP servers.
 Let me tell you how to configure that.